-The waste disposal figure as at the end of October showed an underspend of $\pm 1,244,000$ which is an improvement on the figures reported at the September Board of an underspend of $\pm 791,000$.
+The waste disposal figure as at the end of December showed an underspend of £1,218,000 which is a small adverse movement on the figures reported to the December Board of an underspend of £1,244,000.

-Total tonnages to date are 3.5% less than budgeted.
-Forecasts have now been reprofiled to assume these trends continue for the remainder of the financial year.
+Forecasts have been reprofiled throughout the year to reflect that tonnages to date are less than budgeted.
 There have been significant waste reductions for residual waste at both the kerbside and recycling sites compared to budget.
 This is the most expensive waste stream so any reduction or diversion results in the largest savings.
+This trend in tonnages has been taken into consideration when proposing the budget for 2020/21.